slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 #### On travel

 <!--
-#q["Travel is fatal to prejudice, bigotry, and narrow-mindedness."-- Mark Twain $  1835  $]
-#q["The world is a book and those who do not travel read only one page."-- Saint Augustine $  354  $]
+> *"The world is a book and those who do not travel read only one page."  -- Saint Augustine [354] -->
--->

 > *"Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain."